 Google Meet hardware receives automatic updates that enhance both the device and the software on the device.
 However, hardware and technology advances eventually make devices out of date.
 For this reason, older Google Meet hardware cannot receive updates indefinitely to operating systems or other features.

 When a device reaches Auto-Update Expiration (AUE), the product model is obsolete and automatic software updates from Google are no longer guaranteed.
-Customers using expired devices don't get full support from the Google Cloud and G Suite for Education teams.
+Customers using expired devices don't get full support from the Google Cloud and Education edition teams.
 Business and education customers using expired devices may find that they can't manage their devices as expected using the Google Admin console or use new management features.

 |Product||Auto-update expiration date|